Is It Safe to Travel to Colombia in 2026? Risks & Tips for Tourists

 ATMs: Use ATMs inside banks or shopping centers only, during business hours.
 Avoid street ATMs entirely.

-The US Embassy also specifically warns that criminals use dating platforms to target foreigners, in some cases using scopolamine to incapacitate victims before robbery.
-Only meet anyone from a dating app in a well-populated public location.
+Criminals also use dating platforms to lure foreigners to isolated locations before robbing them.
+Only meet anyone from a dating app in a well-populated public location and never share your hotel address before meeting in person.

 Night travel: Avoid road travel between cities at night.
 Flying between major Colombian cities is the State Department's recommended alternative to intercity highway travel.